Advanced Furniture CGI Techniques: A Guide

 How does 3D furniture visualisation work?

-3D furniture visualisation leverages specialised software and advanced technology to create detailed digital models including textures, hues, and finishes.
+It combines specialised modelling software with lighting and material technique to build detailed digital models, including exact textures, hues, and finishes.

 What are the applications of 3D furniture design?